lake-wg/authz/draft-ietf-lake-authz.md

 ### U is the Responder {#u-responder}

-ELA also works with U as the EDHOC Responder, a setup we refer to as the ELA reverse flow.
+ELA also works with U as the EDHOC Responder, a setup we refer to as the ELA reverse flow, as shown in {{fig-u-responder}}.
-The main changes in this case are:

-- Instead of having Voucher_Info sent in EAD_1, it is sent in EAD_2 as part of EDHOC message_2.
-- Instead of having Voucher sent in EAD_2, it is sent in EAD_3 as part of EDHOC message_3.
-- Optionally, U may send a trigger message, e.g., a CoAP request, to let V know that it is available to execute an EDHOC handshake.
-Specifying this trigger message is out of scope, and is left to application.

 ~~~~~~~~~~~ aasvg
 +--------+--------+          +-----------------+